-Rising sea levels and storm surges may result in tidal marsh submergence (Moorhead and Brinson 1995) and habitat migration as salt marshes transgress landward and replace tidal freshwater and brackish marsh (Park et al. 1991).
+Rising sea levels may result in tidal marsh submergence (Moorhead and Brinson 1995) and habitat migration as salt marshes transgress landward and replace tidal freshwater and brackish marsh (Park et al. 1991).
 Changes in tidal marsh area and habitat type in response to sea level rise were modeled using the Sea Level Affecting Marshes Model (SLAMM 6), which accounts for the dominant processes involved in wetland conversion and shoreline modifications during long-term sea level rise (Park et al. 1989, Clough et al. 2010, Clough and Larson 2010).
 Within SLAMM, there are five primary processes that affect wetland fate under different scenarios of sea level rise: inundation, erosion, overwash, saturation, and accretion.
 There are currently several active projects involving the use of SLAMM 6 to estimate the impacts of sea level rise on the coasts of the Pacific Northwest (e.g., Glick et al. 2007).

-For Nestucca Bay NWR, SLAMM 6 was run using mean and maximum estimates from scenario A1B from the SRES.
-Under the A1B scenario, the IPCC AR4 (IPCC 2007a) suggests a likely range of 0.21 to 0.48 meter (0.7 to 1.6 feet) of sea level rise by 2090-2099 "excluding future rapid dynamical changes in ice flow."
-The A1B-mean scenario that was run as a part of this project falls near the middle of this estimated range, predicting 0.40 meter (1.3 feet) of global sea level rise by 2100.
-The A1B-maximum scenario predicts 0.69 meter (2.26 feet) of sea level rise by 2100.
-To allow for flexibility when interpreting the results, SLAMM was also run assuming 1 meter (3.3 feet), 1.5 meters (4.9 feet), and 2 meters (6.6 feet) of eustatic sea level rise by the year 2100.
-Pfeffer et al. (2008) suggests that 2 meters (6.6 feet) by 2100 is at the upper end of plausible scenarios due to physical limitations on glaciological conditions.
-Model results through 2025 for Nestucca Bay NWR under several sea level rise scenarios where the dikes would not continue to be maintained or raised and thus subjected to inundation, are presented in Table 3-8 (Clough and Larson 2010, So et al. 2011).
-Sites that are diked or hydrologically impaired due to tide gates or restrictive culverts were initially classified as "Inland Fresh Marsh."
+For Siletz Bay NWR, SLAMM 6 was run using mean and maximum estimates from scenario A1B from the SRES.
+Under the A1B scenario, the IPCC AR4 (IPCC 2007a) suggests a likely range of 0.21 to 0.48 meters of sea level rise by 2090-2099 "excluding future rapid dynamical changes in ice flow."
+The A1B-mean scenario that was run as a part of this project falls near the middle of this estimated range, predicting 0.40 meters of global sea level rise by 2100.
+The A1B-maximum scenario predicts 0.69 meters of sea level rise by 2100.
+To allow for flexibility when interpreting the results, SLAMM was also run assuming 1 meter (3.28 feet), 1.5 meters (4.92 feet), and 2 meters (6.56 feet) of eustatic sea level rise by the year 2100.
+Pfeffer et al. (2008) suggests that 2 meters (6.56 feet) by 2100 is at the upper end of plausible scenarios due to physical limitations on glaciological conditions.
+Model results through 2025 for Siletz Bay NWR under several sea level rise scenarios where the dikes would not continue to be maintained or raised and thus subjected to inundation, are presented in Table 3-8 (Clough and Larson 2010, So et al. 2011).
 All model results are subject to uncertainty due to limitations in input data, incomplete knowledge about factors that control the behavior of the system being modeled, and simplifications of the system.